harmannb/JS/IntermediateJavascriptI.md

 		* Global variables live as long as your application lives.
 		* Local variables have short lives.
 They are created when the function is invoked, and deleted when the function is finished.
 	* A closure us a self-invoking function that has access to the parent scope, even after the parent function has closed.
+* DOM
+	* DOM Manipulation
+		* querySelector, which selects a **SINGLE** element using CSS selectors.
+		* Change the text of an element through the innerHTML and innerText properties.
+		* Manipulate the CSS properties for elements (through inline styling) with the style property.
+		* Access/modify attributes on elements with getAttribute and setAttribute
+		* Add/remove classes to elements using classList
+* Traversing the DOM
+	* Trying to find elements inside of other elements, travel through the DOM in search of something is called DOM traversal.
+		* Create elements we use the .createElement function on the document object and pass in a string with the name of the element that we would like to create.
+		* After you have created th element, you can append/remove an element using appendChild and removeChild.
+* DOM Events
+	* DOM Events are sent to notify code of interesting things that have taken place.